winterkami/AESbin/README.md

 - submit.php
 - pastes/.htaccess
 ### Aaron Elcheson
-### front end: Responsive and interactive landing_page using flexbox to accommodate multiple devices.
-Project logo.PNG and css animation
+#### Front end: Responsive and interactive landing_page
+- landing_page (home page) using flexbox to accommodate multiple devices.
-falling letters in the header.
-Header links to 'About', 'Home', and 'Login' pages.
-Main content area for user to write and submit text with an option to password protect the text.
+- Project logo.PNG and css animation falling letters in the header.
+- Header links to 'About', 'Home', and 'Login' pages.
+- Main content area for user to write and submit text with an option to password protect the text.
+#### Files
 - landing_page.html
 - logo.PNG
 - animation.css